JamalAbdi/LeetCode/README.md

 # LeetCode
-A collection of my solustions to a few Leetcode problems
+A collection of my solutions to a few Leetcode problems